Delayed Lyme Diagnosis: Why It Happens and Why It Matters

 These patterns are explored in Lyme disease misconceptions, where rigid diagnostic frameworks can lead to premature closure.

-When testing limitations and misconceptions overlap, clinicians may stop investigating before the full clinical picture has emerged.
+When testing limitations and misconceptions overlap, clinicians may stop investigating before the full clinical picture has emerged, increasing the risk of Lyme disease misdiagnosis.

 What Happens When Diagnosis Is Delayed